tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 func (context.Context, TIn) (TOut, error)
 ```

 You should make use of package-level variables and the `init()` function for more complex scenarios; the `init()` will be called whenever your handled is loaded.
-AWS also states that a single Lambda function instance will never run multiple events simultaneously, which avoiding hairy race conditions.
+A single Lambda function instance will never run multiple events simultaneously, every Lambda trigger will run a fresh copy of our code.

 ### Using context.Context
-AWS will inject the passed in **context** with some values.
-This way it allows to retrieve information about the running function, as well as some AWS-specific details.
-The following exported variables are available
+AWS will inject the passed in **context** with some values, which you can access by using the ``"github.com/aws/aws-lambda-go/lambdacontext"`` package.
+They contain information about the running function, as well as some AWS-specific details.
+The following exported variables are available from the `lambdacontext` package
 ```
 FunctionName    – The name of the Lambda function.
 FunctionVersion – The version of the function.